hyperkitty/hyperkitty/doc/install.rst

 credentials.
 The configuration variables are ``DATABASES`` (at the top of the file) and ``KITTYSTORE_URL`` (at the bottom).

+Or better yet, instead of changing the ``settings.py`` file itself, copy the values you want to change to a file called ``settings_local.py`` and change them there.
+It will override the values in ``settings.py`` and will make future upgrades easier.

 .. note::
     Detailed information on how to use different database engines can be found in the `Django documentation`_.